 Last Wednesday saw the English wine industry assemble to celebrate the inaugural UK Wine Awards.
 Hosted at Hotel du Vin in Wimbledon, guests attended for a tasting of some of the top medal winners and the presentation of Gold Medals and trophies.
 It’s been a busy time for English Wine Producers and UKVA with English Wine Week, UK Wine Awards and the announcement of a merger of the two organisations to form a united trade body to be called UK Wine Producers Ltd. Exciting times for a wine category poised to explode in popularity internationally over the coming years.

 The event began with opportunity to try many of these highly praised wines in context with each other.
 One thing was clear – the quality was universally fantastic and, more importantly, the wines were all distinctive and had their own character.
-Sparkling favourites included the Hambledon Premier Cuvée – a masculine and brilliantly vibrant sparkling wine with Champagne-like presence.
+Sparkling favourites included the Hambledon Premier Cuvée – a muscular and brilliantly vibrant sparkling wine with Champagne-like presence.
 And then there was the sublime Gusbourne Blanc de Blancs 2013, a wine with beauty, elegance and exceptional balance.
 It was also my first chance to try the duo of 2009 La Perfide wines from Coates & Seely – stunning with their unparalleled maturity and complexity.
 And what of the still wines?

 Firm Great British Wine favourites Chapel Down Kit’s Coty Chardonnay 2014, Lyme Bay Bacchus Block 2015, Gusbourne Pinot Noir 2015 and Denbies Noble Harvest Ortega 2015 all went down an absolute treat.
 Whilst excitement about Pinot Gris was particularly rife, with Bolney Wine Estate picking up the Top Still Wine & Single Varietal trophies for its Foxhole Vineyard Pinot Gris 2016 and Gold Medal winners Fox & Fox’s unique Gold Medal winning Inspiration Blanc de Blancs Brut 2013.